Loki: Kirkby Stephen Stone and Gosforth Cross

-A fragmentary late 10th-century cross located in St Stephen's Church, Kirkby Stephen, Cumbria, England, features a bound figure with horns and a beard.
+A fragmentary late 10th-century cross located in St Stephen's Church, Kirkby Stephen, Cumbria, England, referred to as a "Loki Stone", features a bound figure with horns and a beard.
 This figure is sometimes theorized as depicting the bound Loki.
 Discovered in 1870, the stone consists of yellowish-white sandstone, and now sits at the front of the Kirkby Stephen church.
-A depiction of a similarly horned and round-shouldered figure was discovered in Gainford, County Durham and is now housed in the Durham Cathedral Library.
+A depiction of a similarly horned and round-shouldered figure was discovered in Gainford, County Durham and is now housed in Durham Cathedral Library.

 The mid-11th century Gosforth Cross has been interpreted as featuring various figures from Norse mythology and, like the Kirkby Stephen Stone, is also located in Cumbria.
 The bottom portion of the west side of the cross features a depiction of a long-haired female, kneeling figure holding an object above another prostrate, bound figure.
 Above and to their left is a knotted serpent.
 This has been interpreted as Sigyn soothing the bound Loki.